chitsbits/ml-food-dispenser/index.md

 MobileNet V1 is an SSD model, which stands for *Single Shot Detector*.
 SSD models can identify multiple objects within an image, while also determining their locations and bounding boxes.
 I used an SSD for this project, as the majority of pre-trained cat models were trained to identify cats versus dogs, rather than cats versus no cats; I needed a model which could do the latter.
 By simply ignoring other objects found by the model, I could use the SSD model to only detect for cats within the image.
 Another benefit of using and SSD is that, if needed, one could change the object to detect.
 For example, if you had a dog instead (or in addition to a cat), the same model could detect for dogs too.

-My program, [CatDetector.py](https://github.com/chitsbits/bowl-ml/blob/master/cat_feeder/CatDetector.py), uses modified code from the TensorFlow Lite [examples repository](https://github.com/tensorflow/examples/blob/master/lite/examples/object_detection/raspberry_pi/detect_picamera.py) to detect specifically for the prescence of a cat, ignoring other objects and bounding boxes, and sends that data via POST request to the webserver hosted on the dispenser.
+My program, [CatDetector.py](https://github.com/chitsbits/bowl-ml/blob/master/cat_feeder/CatDetector.py), uses modified code from the TensorFlow Lite [examples repository](https://github.com/tensorflow/examples/blob/master/lite/examples/object_detection/raspberry_pi/detect_picamera.py) to detect specifically for the prescence of a cat, ignoring other objects and bounding boxes, and sends that data via POST request to the web service hosted on the dispenser.

 # Conclusion